-In cases where the Company assigns persons to responsible positions in various organizations and other external activities with high social significance, the Company appoints them as Special Advisors and provides necessary services as well as compensations, in order for them to carry out their respective
+In cases where the Company assigns persons to responsible positions in various organizations and other external activities with high social significance, the Company appoints them as Special Advisors and provides necessary services as well as compensations, in order for them to carry out their respective duties.

-It is a prerequisite that there will never be a case where these Special Advisors will directly or indirectly exercise their influence over the Company's management or business operations.
+It is a prerequisite that there is never a case where these Special Advisors directly or indirectly exercise their influence over the Company's management or business operations.